 An ABC lets a business assign its assets to a third party.
 This third party can then decrease the company’s affairs without stopping its operators all at once.

-Since ABCs are part of state law, in some instances, it can be a viable option for a business operating under state law.
+Since ABCs are part of state law, in some instances, they can be a viable option for a business operating under state law.
 This can even be the case if the company is violating federal law in a way that makes it ineligible for bankruptcy protection.

 In some cases, appointing a receiver over the canna-company is an option.
 If a creditor decides to litigate, one remedy for cannabis business operators is to request the court appoint a receiver to run the company.